VishakhG/automatic_cluster_detection/README.md

 # automatic_cluster_detection
-Experimenting with Improved cluster detection for POPSOM
+Experimenting with Improved cluster representation for the r package POPSOM (self organizing maps)

-Trying to improve the cluster detection in POPSOM, by combining connected components that belong to the same cluster.
+Trying to improve the cluster representation in POPSOM, by combining connected components that belong to the same cluster.

 http://homepage.cs.uri.edu/faculty/hamel/pubs/improved-umat-dmin11.pdf